healthwaite/tikvbench/README.md

 If you want to modify the number of replicas, tikv storage pods, etc. then modify `k8s/tikv/tikv-cluster.yaml`.
-Finally run the following command to install the TiKV CRDs, operator and finally the TiKV cluster:
+Finally run the following command to install the TiKV CRDs, operator, observability stack and the TiKV cluster:

 ```
 $ ./scripts/deploy_tikv.sh